Charles Mayer (composer): Life

 Mayer was born in Königsberg.
 His father was a clarinetist who, soon after Charles's birth, moved to Saint Petersburg and four years later to Moscow.
 He received his early musical education from his mother, followed by extended studies with John Field (1782–1837), with whom he continued to study after the family returned to Saint Petersburg after the Moscow fire of 1812.
 His first successful tour as a concert pianist in 1814 led him to Poland, Germany, Holland, and France, before he settled in Saint Petersburg in 1819.
 During another celebrated concert tour of 1845 he travelled through Scandinavia (where he became an honorary member of the Royal College of Music in Stockholm), Germany (Hamburg, Leipzig) and Austria (Vienna).
 Following the rise of Adolf von Henselt in Saint Petersburg, Mayer withdrew to Dresden in 1846, and died there.

 Mayer was a busy and successful teacher who is supposed to have taught some 800 pupils in Saint Petersburg.
 He was reputed to have taken over the calm and musical (rather than virtuoso) technique established by Field.
 His most prominent pupils included the Russian pianist and composer Mikhail Glinka and Polish composer Filipina Brzezinska-Szymanowska.

 Music

 Mayer wrote almost exclusively for the piano, producing more than 350 works for the instrument.
 His main body of work includes a number of studies, sets of variations on popular melodies, character pieces and dances.

 He is sometimes confused with another composer by the same name who died in 1904.
 Mayer's Valse Mélancolique, subtitled Le Regret, Op.
 332, was for more than a century misattributed to Frédéric Chopin, until its true authorship was confirmed by Italian music scholar Luca Chierici in 2012.
+His Op.
+112 mazurka Souvenir de Pologne may be an extension of a possible original work by Chopin based on an album leaf (Allegretto) once found in Leopoldyna Blahetka's album.